-How can we miss these important honey nutrition facts when trying to understand what honey is made of and its benefits?
+How can we miss these important honey nutrition facts when trying to understand what honey is made of and what honey nutrition benefits there are for us?
 Here's the information:

+Honey is a great source of simple carbohydrates.
 Nectar itself is composed mainly of sucrose and water.
-Bees add enzymes that create additional chemical compounds, inverting the sucrose into fructose and glucose, and then evaporate the water so that the resulting product will resist spoiling.
+Bees add enzymes that create additional chemical compounds and a special honey nutrition value, and then converting the sucrose into fructose and glucose, and then evaporate the water so that the resulting product will resist spoiling.

-* 18% water.
-The less water content the honey has, the better the quality of honey.
+Most beekeepers believe that the less water content the honey has, the better the honey nutrition value.

+Honey contains natural minerals and vitamins which help the metabolizing of undesirable cholesterol and fatty acid on the organs and tissues into the system, hence preventing obesity and promoting better health for us.
 The vitamins present in honey are B6, thiamin, niacin, riboflavin, pantothenic acid and certain amino acids.
 The minerals found in honey include calcium, copper, iron, magnesium, manganese, phosphorus, potassium, sodium and zinc.
-I learnt that "conductivity" is an indirect way of measuring the mineral content of a honey.
-Manuka honey has a higher than normal conductivity -- about 4 times that of normal flower honeys.
-The higher the conductivity, the better the value of the honey.
+Manuka honey has a higher than normal conductivity, a way of measuring the mineral content of a honey -- about 4 times that of normal flower honeys.
+The higher the conductivity, the better in terms of honey honey nutrition benefits.

 * Honey has a healthy Glycemic Index (GI), meaning that its sugars can be gradually absorbed into the bloodstream to result in better digestion.We should try to avoid eating excessive high-glycemic foods which would prompt an elevated insulin release in our body as a result of the pancreas being stimulated to metabolize the sudden surge of glucose into the blood.